stellaw1/portfolio-site/posts/blog/2019-05-01-nineteen-lessons.md

 date: '2019-05-01'
 ---

-Discailmer: In Canada, 19 is the big year when teens move on to adulthood, hence why we have 19 lessons rather than the usual 18...
+Discailmer: In Canada, 19 is the big year when teens move on to adulthood

 ## 1. You never stop growing

-With naivety and immaturity, some thoughts can appear too concrete in our minds.
+Some things can appear too concrete in our minds.
 Especially things like interests, goals, and priorities are fluid ideas that are subject to change after new experiences and life lessons.

 ## 2. "I don't have time for it right now" is a bad excuse

-Though it may seem like there is never enough time to check off everything on your bucketlist, it definitely is possible through prioritizing and perseverance.
 In a single day, there is a limited amount of time.
 Add to that, classes and necessities (Eg, eating, sleeping, and exercising), there is an even smaller amount of free time left.
-However, even in one of the most rigorous program - engineering - I have found that there is some free time in every day, that if put to good use, can add up to mean something significant.
+It may seem like there is never a good time to start the backlog items, but a small amount of progress every day can amount to a lot over time.

 ## 3. Ambition can be harmful, too

-Continuing on from the last lesson...
-Ambition can also harm a person when it comes in large maginitudes or long durations.
-When a person becomes too focused on their goals, it can hinder their abilities to care for their physical and mental health.
-It is important to work towards achieving goals at a healthy pace that your brain and body can handle.
+Ambition can also harm a person when there is too much, too fast.
+A lot of times you can tunnel vision focus on a goal so much it leads to forgetting to care for physical and mental health.
+Pacing is key.

 ## 4. Choose to be happy

-From meeting new people and having fresh conversations, I have learnt that happiness is heavily reliant on perspectives.
+Happiness is purely based on perspective.
 While pessimists see happiness as spikes in a typically flat line, optimists see happiness as the flat line with occasional dips which represent some not so happy moments.

 ## 5. Some friendships never die